rossmaclean/cloudron-base-image/README.md

 SUPPORTED file into locale.gen and run `locale-gen` to compile everything.

-on ubuntu, locales-all contains all the pre-compiled info thankfully. all the things are in /usr/lib/locale. locale -a will show all locales as well.
+on ubuntu, locales-all contains all the pre-compiled info thankfully. all the things are in /usr/lib/locale. locale -a will show all locales as well. the `locales` package contains the tools like locale-gen.

 `/etc/default/locale` contains the system default locale.